dartspls/c_file_server_client/readme.md

 a single thread responsible for accepting and dispatching worker threads, which would be a bottleneck with high numbers of concurrent connections.

+Project was written and run on Linux - Ubuntu 20.04 LTS.
+I am using pthread.h which I believe does not work on Windows.

 ## Resources used
 I have written socket servers in Java before, but not in C. I found [Jacob Sorber's](https://www.youtube.com/@JacobSorber) videos particularly helpful for learning sockets in C. Specifically his [sockets in C series](https://www.youtube.com/playlist?list=PL9IEJIKnBJjH_zM5LnovnoaKlXML5qh17).